Fully updated in October 2023

-Dominica’s Carnival, also known as “The Real Mas” takes place over two days in February or March and features some exuberant festivities.
+Dominica’s Carnival, also known as “The Real Mas” takes place over two days in February or March and features some a lot of partying.
 Originally introduced to the island by the European colonizers in the 18th century, it quickly evolved into a unique celebration, incorporating the culture of Western African slaves into the costumes and traditions.

-If you have the opportunity, it’s well worth timing your visit to Dominica in accordance with the festival days.
+I had the luck to be on beautiful Dominica when the Real Mas was taking place – and if you have the opportunity, I suggest timing your visit to Dominica in accordance with the festival days.
 Here’s everything you need to know about visiting the Carnival in Dominica.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.